Soy Sauce and Caramel Color

-Soy sauce represents a huge customer sector for liquid caramel colors.
+Soy sauce represents a huge customer sector for liquid caramel colours.
 Discovered in China more than 2,500 years ago, soy sauce is one of the world’s oldest condiments.
 Its flavor and flavor-enhancing properties make it the base for a variety of other sauces including steak, teriyaki, hoisin, and marinade.
 There are two distinct types of soy sauces – those that are naturally brewed and those using a non-brew process.

 Left: Red-tone soy sauce diluted in solution.